gnarl/gameOfLife/README.txt

-Writing a program to implement Conway's game of life.

-TODO:
-* Seed Cells to a board as a hash
-* Write Tests

-  Use Rspec
-  StateEval needs to verify if the state of a cell should change.
-  May need to remove alive? from Cell

-  Test Board with negative coordinates

-Board needs to be able to return a fixed length arrary with the state of all neighbors of a cell.

-Each cell needs to be able to read all cells that are one node away.
-There is no edge to the board so the environment can grow and shrink as needed.

-If a cell doesn't exist then it is not alive.
+Ruby implementation of Conway's Game of Life

+This implementation uses a hash instead of an array to track the state of the board.
+Only alive cells are ever included in the hash and this appears to greatly simplify the code needed to evaluate if a cell lives or dies in the next generation.

+I currently have the board able to update itself and the cells contain state information.
+The next steps include seeding the board from a file and drawing the representation of the board.

+Drawing the representation of the board will initially just spit out html of each generation of the board.

+Additional information on the game can be found at: http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life